anebz/cloud/Accreditations/aws_solutions_associate.md

 Secrets can be db credentials, passwords, API keys etc. It allows automatic rotation for all the credentials.
 Secrets Manager enables you to replace hardcoded credentials with an API call to the Secrets Manager.

 ### 4.1.
 IAM

+To assign a bunch of permissions to a bunch of IAM users, create an IAM group and assign the policy to the group.
+IAM roles are for resources

 Default policy is everything denied, which can be overruled by an explicit allow, which can overruled by an explicit deny.
 Each policy contains 1+ statements.
 Statement contains: